ibexa/documentation-developer/docs/update_and_migration/from_4.0/to_4.1.md

 #### VCL configuration for Fastly

 The Fastly `.vcl` configuration files have changed.
-Follow the upgrade steps below to update them.
+Follow the upgrade steps below to update them:

 1. Locate the `vendor/ibexa/fastly/fastly/ez_main.vcl` file and update your VCL file with the recent changes.
 2. Do the same with `vendor/ibexa/fastly/fastly/ez_user_hash.vcl`.
 3. Upload a new `snippet_re_enable_shielding.vcl` snippet file, based on `vendor/ibexa/fastly/fastly/snippet_re_enable_shielding.vcl`.

-Once the .vcl configuration has been updated, you may enable [Fastly Shielding](https://docs.fastly.com/en/guides/shielding) if you prefer.
+Once the VCL configuration has been updated, you may enable [Fastly Shielding](https://docs.fastly.com/en/guides/shielding) if you prefer.

 ## Configure the product catalog

 !!! caution